adamsuk/sradams-co-uk-content/README.md

 ### Hosting

-I've moved from a GCP based setup to a Vercel deployment.
+I've moved from a GCP based setup to a CloudFlare Pages deployment.
 I had fun setting up the pipelines and resources on GCP but quickly realised how overkill it was (especially when my free credits expired!).
 So this is all currently hosted on Vercel.

 ### CI/CD